BANKEX/asset-toolkit/ISAO/README.md

 ![deploy](https://artall64.github.io/tmp-isao-images/deploy.svg)

 Initially, administrator of the ISAO should deploy contract to the Ethereum network.
-For the production deploy you can use `truffle migrate --prod --network YOUR_NETWORK`.
+For the production deploy you can use `truffle migrate --network YOUR_NETWORK`.
 You also deploy contract with a factory contract as it done in our demo project;

 The important thing that administrator should set specify following parameters at the deployment stage: